Catenoid limits of singly periodic minimal surfaces with Scherk-type ends

 The examples of da Silva and Ramos Batista as well as all examples of Traizet admit catenoid limits that can be constructed using techniques in the present paper.

 One motivation of this work is an ongoing project that addresses to various technical details in the gluing constructions.

-Roughly speaking, given any ``graph'' $G$ that embeds in the plane and minimizes the length functional, one could desingularize $G \times \mathbb{R}$ into a singly periodic minimal surface by placing a saddle tower at each vertex.
+Roughly speaking, given any ``graph'' $G$ that embeds in the plane and minimizes the length functional, one could desingularize $G \times \mathbb{R}$ into a SPMS by placing a saddle tower at each vertex.
 Previously, this was only proved for simple graphs under the assumption of an horizontal reflection plane~\cite{traizet1996, traizet2001}.
 Recently, we managed to allow the graph to have parallel edges, to remove the horizontal reflection plane by Dehn twist~\cite{saddle1}, and to prove embeddedness by analysing the bendings of Scherk ends~\cite{saddle2}.

 However, we still require that the vertices of $G$ are neither ``degenerate'' nor ``special''.
 Here, a vertex of degree $2k$ is said to be \emph{degenerate} (resp.\ \emph{special}) if $k$ (resp.\ $k-1$) of its adjacent edges extend in the same direction while other $k$ (resp.\ $k-1$) edges extend in the opposite direction.
 This limitation is due to the fact that a saddle tower with $2k$ Scherk ends can not have $k-1$ ends extending in the same direction while other $k-1$ ends extending in the opposite direction.
 Therefore, it is not possible to place a saddle tower at a degenerate or special vertex.